StoneOrbits/VortexEngine/README.md

 ### Installation
-In order to get started first you'll need to set up Arduino IDE Download the latest version of the program for your oporating system here https://www.arduino.cc/en/software
+In order to get started first you'll need to set up Arduino IDE Download the latest version of the program for your operating system here https://www.arduino.cc/en/software

 ### Setup